cryptocoinjs/secp256k1-node/README.md

 \* **.verify return false for high signatures**

-## Second pure js implementation

-Project has yet one secp256k1 implementation based on [elliptic](http://github.com/indutny/elliptic) and [bn.js](http://github.com/indutny/bn.js).
-The main purpose of this smaller size, high performance and easy code audit.
-This implementation is super experimental, use it at your own risk.

 ## LICENSE

 This library is free and open-source software released under the MIT license.